 This is in the category of a small tip….

-I went to the Peninsula Center for the Blind and Vision Impaired (PCBVI) in Palo Alto, CA and found a large display clock for $26.75.
-Their supplier is MaxiAids (www.maxiaids.com or 800-522-6294), who sells the clock for the same price.
+I went to the Peninsula Center for the Blind and Vision Impaired (650-858-0202) in Palo Alto, CA and found a large display clock for $26.75.
+Their supplier is MaxiAids (maxiaids.com, phone 800-522-6294), which sells the clock for the same price.
 It’s item #74852 – AM-FM Clock Radio with Extra Large LED Display.
 The numbers are green.
 Turns out that some low-vision people can see green better than they can white or red.
 Anyway, this clock solved the problem of not knowing what time it was in the middle of the night.
 Dad no longer gets up at 3am or 4am so those falls have been eliminated.
 (Unfortunately there’s still lots of other falling!)

 The PCBVI and MaxiAids also have clocks that talk (say the time).
 We might have to go that route if Dad’s vision problems worsen.